jaxon-php/jaxon-laravel/README.md

 Usage
 -----

-Insert Jaxon js and css codes in the pages that need to show Jaxon related content, using the `Blade` functions provided by the Jaxon package.
+This extension registers the following Blade directives to insert Jaxon js and css codes in the pages that need to show Jaxon related content.

 ```php
 // resources/views/demo/index.blade.php